+SAN LUIS OBISPO COMMUNITY COLLEGE DISTRICT

+TENTATIVE AGREEMENT

+November 6, 2024

+Pending CCFT Ratification and Board of Trustees Approval

+The San Luis Obispo County Community College District and the Cuesta College Federation of Teachers have completed negotiations of Article 9.2, Pre-Discipline Investigation, Article 9.3, Notice of Discipline, and Article 9.6 for the 2025-2026 and 2026-2027 academic years.
+The following article sections will be amended as follows:

 Pre-Discipline Investigation

 9.2 Any matter that could result in the imposition of discipline or any recommendation for disciplinary action shall be brought to the attention of the Superintendent/President.
-The Superintendent/President or designee shall investigate the matter and shall hold an informal meeting with the faculty member or, if requested by the faculty member, with the faculty member and a representative.
+The Superintendent/President or designee shall investigate the matter.
+Faculty and a representative may request a meeting with the Assistant Superintendent/Vice President, Human Resources for the opportunity to ask questions related to the investigation process.

-9.2.1 Except in unusual circumstances, the meeting shall be held within 10 days after the matter has been brought to the Superintendent/President’s attention.
-The reason for a delay beyond the 10-day limit shall be communicated in writing by the party who requests the delay.
-The faculty member shall be informed of the right to be accompanied to the meeting by a representative.
-If the faculty member elects not to be represented by a representative, the faculty member shall sign a statement to that effect.

-9.2.2 As a part of the investigation, the faculty member shall be notified in writing of the allegations and shall be given an opportunity to respond to the allegations (including a copy of any relevant document on which the allegations are based) and to comment as to the appropriate disposition of the matter.
+9.2.1 As a part of the investigation, the faculty member shall be notified in writing of the allegations and shall be given an opportunity to respond to the allegations (including a copy of any relevant document on which the allegations are based) and to comment as to the appropriate disposition of the matter.
 Reasonable efforts will be made to conclude the investigation in a timely manner.

 Notice of Discipline